 Every animal you enter in AotG is either going to be an animal you care for or care to know of, and they are all entered in this section.

-- animals you care for would include your own herd and/or animals you agist, while
+- animals you care for would include your own herd and/or animals you agist/board, while

 - animals you care to know of would typically be ancestors of your herd whether recent or several generations back.
 Entering ancestors becomes important if you wish to construct complete pedigree trees with AotG.
 (Covered in The Pedigree Tab and How to Construct a Pedigree.)

 But more on this later!
 Just know for now that every animal that needs to be in AotG for whatever reason is entered via this tab.